Tempurpedic Simplicity is the brand’s attempt to break into the mid-range market, but is it worth it?

 Many consumers want to know what makes the Tempurpedic Simplicity more affordable than their other models.
 The answer to this is that it is an 8” thick mattress that uses two inches 2.5-pound density foam.
-This is much lower in comparison to Tempurpedic’s other beds which use between 4.0-5.3 lb density foams.
+This is much lower in comparison to Tempurpedic’s other beds which use between 4.0-5.3 lb density foams and are typically thicker.

 What does this mean for the comfort level?
 Comfort is fairly subjective term, but mattress reviews can offer insight into how comfortable a bed might be, especially when compared to other beds in the lineup.
 The Simplicity receives and average of 3.0/5 stars on their website (that’s equivalent to a 60% satisfaction rate, well below the 80-82% average for memory foam).
 Here are some highlights and patterns we noticed when examining reviews:

 - Worsening Pain (3)

 - Mold (1)

 The above numbers are specific mentions of the factors in reviews on Tempurpedic’s website, from the 16 reviews currently available.
 On Sleep Like The Dead, the Tempurpedic Simplicity receives a lower rating for longevity and motion isolation than the brand’s other beds, but scores slightly higher for odor and heat.
 It is noted that results are limited by the few owner reviews currently available on the Simplicity beds.

 Why the Tempurpedic Simplicity Isn’t a Good Value